Tahirzadeh/files-challenge/README.md

 files-challenge
 ===============

-First assignment for Info 343
+First assignment for Info 343.
+Hello Mr. TA, here's my assignment for this challenge.